 They are endorsed to prescribe medications, provide pathology requests and generate referrals to specialists.
 These additional responsibilities can reduce the need for extra visits to your GP, saving you time and money, and complement your visits to your specialist.

 There are also changes to the way Medicare rebates are provided.
-You do not require an Enhanced Primary Care (EPC) referral to see a Nurse Practitioner and there is no limit to the number of visits for which you will receive a Medicare rebate per calendar year.
+You do not require a GPCCMP or referral to see a Nurse Practitioner and there is no limit to the number of visits for which you will receive a Medicare rebate per calendar year.
 A rebate will be available after each visit.

 Who is a Credentialled